unicef-drp/GeoSight-OS-Documentation/src/about/contributing.md

 ## Pull Requests

 ### Development workFlow

-- Set up your development environment
+* Set up your development environment

-- Make change from a right branch
+* Make change from a branch
-- Be sure the code passes tests
+* Be sure the code passes tests
-- Make a pull request
+* Make a pull request

 ### Development environment

-- Prepare your machine and it's packages installed.
-- Checkout our repository
-- Install dependencies by `pip install -r REQUIREMENTS-dev.txt`
+We provide detailed documentation on setting up your development environment - see the [developer section](../developer/index.md) for more information.

 ### Make changes

 #### Checkout a branch

+Our codebase has the following standard branches:
-- **master**: PR Base branch.
+* **master**: PR Base branch.

-- **production**: lastest release branch with distribution files.
+* **production**: lastest release branch with distribution files.
 Never make a PR on this.
-- **gh-pages**: API docs, examples and demo
+* **gh-pages**: API docs, examples and demo

 #### Check Code Style

 Run the pylance extension and make sure all the tests pass.

 #### Test

 Run `TODO` and verify all the tests pass.
 If you are adding new commands or features, they must include tests.
 If you are changing functionality, update the tests if you need to.

 #### Commit

 Follow our [commit message conventions](../developer/manual/templates/commit-message-convention.md).

 ### Yes!
 Pull request